earthly/website/blog/_posts/2022-07-12-terraform-lambda.md

 }
 ~~~

 This trick was instrumental in me getting my lambda integration ported over to terraform, but I'll refrain from focusing on it depth.
-Just remember, if you can't figure out how to configure something in Terraform for some reason, one approach is to set it up in the UI first, and use import and show to extract a working config.
+Just remember, if you can't figure out how to configure something in Terraform for some reason, one approach is to set it up in the UI first, and use `terraform import` and `terraform show` to extract a working config.

 ## AWS ECR Policy Resource Import